Dolphins mock draft: A trade out of round one could be exactly what Miami needs

 By Brian Miller

-I traded the Dolphins 21st pick to the Kansas City Chiefs.
-In return, the Dolphins received pick number 64 (round 2) and a 2025 2nd round pick.
+Round 2 - Pick 55 - Xavier Legette - WR - South Carolina

-At pick number 32, I traded that selection to the New York Giants.
-In this trade, the Dolphins received pick number 47 (round 2) and pick number 70 (round 3).
-Miami also received a 2025 3rd round selection.
+In a deep WR class, the Dolphins get one of the faster WRs in round two.
+Legette will be able to come into the organization and add more firepower to an offensive system that boasts some of the fastest players in the NFL.
+Legette is a future replacement for Tyreek Hill and should be at his full potential in two years.
+He should contribute immediately in 2024.

-Round 2: Pick number 47 - Cooper Beebe - Guard - Kansas State
+Round 2 - Pick 64 - Braden Fiske - DT - Florida State

-Beebe makes a lot of sense for the Dolphins and fills a need along the offensive line.
-It is a smart play for Miami to add competition to the guard spot to replace Robert Hunt.
-Beebe should step in day one and start immediately.
-This allows the Dolphins to use Liam Eichenberg as a depth piece that can move up and down the line.
+Fiske has a lot of potential and a high ceiling.
+He doesn't need to be a day one starter but he will be in the Dolphins defensive tackle rotation.
+He has good speed off the snap and uses his own leverage well to hold up blockers.
+His vision with bigger linemen is good and he can determine the play quickly and make his adjustments to stop the run or rush the passer.
+Fiske is considered an early-mid to late-round pick in round 2.